DhaivatN/spark-guide-rag/README.md

-# The Unofficial Guide for Apache Spark (Project 1)
+# The Unofficial Guide for Apache Spark

 <!-- > **How to use this template:**
 > Complete each section *after* you've built and tested the corresponding part of your system.